EDFA 1550nm Optical Amplifier Custom

 "Unlock The Potential Of Communication With Our Innovative Devices."

 The Company is a scientific and technological innovative company dedicated to research and development, production, sales and technical services of communication equipment, optical communication equipment, mobile terminal equipment and intelligent system of Internet of Things.
 The Company firmly positions independent research and development as the core development strategy of the Company, and establishes and owns a technical research and development team with rich experience and strong innovation ability.
-HFC Equipment Manufacturers and Custom 1.8GHz Transmission HFC Equipment Company in China.
+1550nm Optical Amplifier Manufacturers and Custom 1550nm EDFA Optical Amplifier Factory in China.

 With years of accumulation and accumulation in the CATV equipment manufacturing industry, the company's relevant product technology, performance and R&D level are in the advanced position in the same industry at home and abroad, and has been praised and trusted by many users at home and abroad.
 At the same time, under the policy background of "Three-Network Integration" and "Broadband China", based on the company's complete product line, independent research and development and continuous technical innovation capabilities, the company has become an industry leader that can provide cable TV network equipment and data communication system overall solutions for radio and television operators.